oandreduarte/mcalheira/README.md

-Contact Dr. Dre for more info at oandreduarte@gmail.com
+For more info on this domain, contact me at oandreduarte@gmail.com
 :flushed: